bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 SIP/3 makes use of unidirectional streams.
 The purpose of a given unidirectional stream is indicated by a stream type, which is sent as a variable-length integer at the start of the stream.
-The format and structure of data that follows this integer is determined by the stream type, as it is in {{HTTP3}}.
+The format and structure of data that follows this integer is determined by the stream type.

 ~~~
 Unidirectional Stream Header {